Update July 2016

 - Have a plan but don’t be married to it

 - Don’t listen to opinion makers

 How to Develop a Marketing Communications Plan Based on BARBARA CORCORAN’s Business Philosophy

 - Bring In The Experts: Creating a marketing communications plan should not be left to people who will charge you dollar store rates.
 A marketing communications plan includes strategy and tactical design, which needs to be kept a secret!

 - Trust Your Gut: This is where your gut is telling you that product or service you’ve been thinking about will work.
 Basically, it is okay to go against the market.

-- Marketing Mix: Look at everything as a possible tool for your business, it shouldn’t be just social media or just direct selling.
+- Marketing Mix: Look at everything as a possible tool for your business, it shouldn’t be just social media or only direct selling.

 - Create The Marketing Communications Plan But Don’t Be Married To It: As someone with over 14 years in the marketing profession, I will tell you first hand that this is very true.
-While the plan is very important, people, events, weather and other things can sometimes change over night and your business need to be able to change quickly.
+While the marketing plan is critical, life does get in the way.
+Staff changes, product development mistakes, lousy event and even the bad weather, can have a negative impact on sales.
+Your business needs to be agile, it needs to be able to change quickly.

 - Keep Track of Your Industry: Very important to know what is happening in your industry and why.
 It will help you to ask the right and tough questions.

 - Do Research: Everything that you put on your Marketing Communications Plan needs to be based on facts, clear, unbiased observations, customer comments, trends and numbers.